 Annually: total employment (paid employees and self-employed).
 Quarterly: payroll employment.

 Périodicité de l'opération :

-Annually: - provisional estimates in September N+1 then in March N+2 concerning the validity on december 31st N ; definitive estimates in March N+3 concerning the validity on december 31st N (levels metropolitan France, regional, departmental and employment area (except for the temporary estimates).
-Quarterly: -three times per quarter at the national level (45 days after the end of the quarter for the flash estimate, 70 days after the end of quarter for the first estimate and 160 days for the revised estimate).
-One estimate by quarter at the local level, 90 days after the end of quarter.
+Annually: - provisional estimates in the autumn N+1, then in March N+2 concerning the validity on december 31st N ; definitive estimates in March N+3 concerning the validity on december 31st N ; levels France excepting Mayotte, regional, departmental and employment areas (except for provisional estimates).
+Quarterly: -two times per quarter at the national level (45 days after the end of the quarter for the flash estimate and 70 days after the end of quarter for the second estimate).
+One estimate per quarter at the local level, 90 days after the end of quarter.

 Voir aussi :